Connect With Us

 The feet are considered to be the foundation of the body, which is why it is important to take proper care of them.
 When this is properly accomplished, mobility and flexibility may be improved, and general aches and pains may diminish.
 Common foot problems that may be prevented by maintaining healthy feet can include bunions, hammertoes, and tendinitis.
 It is important to wear shoes that fit properly, maintain a healthy weight, and practice good foot hygiene.
 Additionally, it may be beneficial to perform gentle stretching techniques, which may help the feet to become strong.
 If additional information is needed about the importance of learning everyday foot care, please consult with a podiatrist.

 Everyday foot care is very important to prevent infection and other foot ailments.
-If you need your feet checked, contact one of our podiatrists from Advanced Podiatry Associates.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you need your feet checked, contact David A. Edmonds, DPM from Advanced Podiatry Associates.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Everyday Foot Care